qiboteam/qiboopt/README.md

 Install first the package dependencies with the following commands.

-We recommend to start with a fresh virtual environment to avoid dependencies conflicts with previously installed packages.
+We recommend to start with a fresh virtual environment to avoid dependency conflicts with previously installed packages.

 ```bash
    $ python -m venv ./env